Glitch9Inc/AIDevKit/docs/getting-started.md

 # Getting Started with GENTask

-## Generative AI Tasks for Text, Images, and More

 **GENTask** is a unified system for running generative AI tasks (text generation, image creation, audio processing, etc.) within Unity.
 It simplifies calling AI models (like GPT or DALL·E) by providing easy-to-use classes for each task type and a fluent, chainable API for configuring and executing these tasks.
 The goal is to make it beginner-friendly to integrate AI-generated content into your Unity project without deep knowledge of HTTP requests or specific AI API details.

 **Key Features:**